RBEGamer/AtomicChess/src/src_buildroot/README.md

 Its also possible to create a fresh installation of buildroot.
 The base version of buildroot used in this project, was the release number `2020.02` which can be found on the buildroot download page `https://buildroot.org/download.html`.

-After downloading the `tar.gt` file from the downloadpage.
+After downloading the `tar.gz` file from the downloadpage.
 The archive must be unpacked using the `tar` command:

 `$ tar -xf Downloads/buildroot-2020.02.tar.gz`

-The setup of buildroot is finished ater extraction process finished.
+The setup of buildroot is finished after extraction process is complete.